Children Law Solicitors | Social Services Advice | Howells Solicitors

 • You have previously cared for that child.

-• The local authority has completed a viability assessment of you/your family.
+• Social services has completed a viability assessment of you/your family.

 • You wish to have contact with the child.